Advantages of CRM Phone System Integration for Business2nd March 2020

 Microsoft Azure, formerly known as Windows Azure, is Microsoft’s public cloud computing platform.
 Users can pick and choose from these services to develop and scale new applications, or run existing applications, in the public cloud.

-Below are 5 reasons your organisation could benefit by moving to Azure:
+5 reasons your organisation could benefit by moving to Azure:

 - Familiar Microsoft environment – If your business is a committed enterprise user of Microsoft applications, migrating to Azure is the easiest way to integrate your enterprise applications with the cloud.
 You’ll gain access to analytics and big data services that let you make the most of your SQL Server data.
 The third-party products and solutions offered in Azure provide additional functionality and are easy to add to your Windows infrastructure.

 - Disaster recovery is standard – Cloud is an excellent choice for disaster recovery, and with Azure you get the high availability that comes with a robust environment supported by Microsoft.
 Your business also has the flexibility to customise your disaster recovery options through using different regions and maintaining hot and cold standby servers.